Brian-Pho/Textbook-Notes/content/posts/books/the-book-of-why/index.md

 - One issue with the way we write equations is that it doesn’t capture the cause-effect relationship between variables.
 - E.g. The barometer reading tracks the atmospheric pressure and we can describe this relationship as B = kP.
 However, we can rearrange the equation in many ways like k = B/P or B - kP = 0.
 This doesn't capture the cause-effect between barometer and atmosphere though.
 - The current trend of big data is misleading in its intelligence because it can't answer why questions.
-- Calculus of causation: causal diagrams and a symbolic language.
+- *Calculus of causation*: causal diagrams and a symbolic language.
-- Causal diagrams: dot-and-arrow diagrams with dots as quantities and arrows as causal relationships.
+- *Causal diagrams*: dot-and-arrow diagrams with dots as quantities and arrows as causal relationships.
 - Diagrams are the language of knowledge while symbols are the language of queries.
 - E.g. P(L \| do(D)) what is the probability (P) that a patient would survive L years if made to take drug D?
 - This is different from the conditional probability of P(L \| D).
 - The difference between seeing and doing.
-- Counterfactual reasoning: dealing with what-if situations.
+- *Counterfactual reasoning*: dealing with what-if situations.
 - Counterfactuals may seem unscientific because of the lack of evidence but people commonly perform this type of reasoning.
 - E.g. If the rooster is silent, we know the Sun will still rise.
 The rooster doesn’t cause the sun to rise, but rather the other way around.
 - You can't answer a question that you can't ask, and you can't ask a question that you have no words for.